 5. Sharpen your colouring pencils

 Adult colouring books are all the rage.
 Seriously.
 Proven to reduce stress, they force your mind to switch off from everyday worries, focusing on something mindless instead.
-So pick up the Tropical Wonderland colouring book by Millie Marotta, £5, and grab some Crayola Coloured Pencils, £2.
+Don't forget your Crayola Coloured Pencils!

 6. Introduce phone blackouts